top of page

 Ways to celebrate St. Bartholomew’s Day:

-Have a race and eat a currant bun.
 In Sandwich, Kent, England, villagers hold a St. Bartholomew's Bun Race.
 The children of the village race around the chapel of St. Bartholomew's Hospital and are rewarded with a currant bun for their efforts.

-Make Bartlemas Beef.
 St. Bartholomew is the patron saint of butchers since he was skinned alive.
 Yikes!
 Traditionally, the beef served on this day was known as Bartlemas Beef (“Bartlemas” means the mass of St. Bartholomew).
 The following recipe is given in “Cook’s Guide” from 1664.

-“Bartlemas Beef.
-Take a fat Brisket piece of beef and bone it, put it into so much water as will cover it, shifting it three times a day for three dayes together, then put it into as much white wine and vinegar as will cover it,and when it hath lyen twenty-four hours take it out and drye it in a cloth, then take nutmeg, ginger, cinnamon, cloves and mace, of each a like quantity, beaten small and mingled with a good handful of salt, strew both sides of the Beef with this, and roul it up as you do Brawn, tye it as close as you can; then put it into an earthen pot, and cover it with some paste; set it in the Oven with household bread, and when it is cold, eat it with mustard and sugar.”
+Take a fat Brisket piece of beef and bone it, put it into so much water as will cover it, shifting it three times a day for three dayes together, then put it into as much white wine and vinegar as will cover it,and when it hath lyen twenty-four hours take it out and drye it in a cloth, then take nutmeg, ginger, cinnamon, cloves and mace, of each a like quantity, beaten small and mingled with a good handful of salt, strew both sides of the Beef with this, and roul it up as you do Brawn, tye it as close as you can; then put it into an earthen pot, and cover it with some paste; set it in the Oven with household bread, and when it is cold, eat it with mustard and sugar.

 Let me know if you make this, especially what you decide to use as “some paste”!